idio-lang/DIPS/idio-source/implementing-idio/r0.2/clos.rst

    the given parameter specializers and the given function definition

-There's a couple of slightly confusing aspects here in that there appear to be two extra arguments supplied to the function definition:
+There's a couple of slightly confusing aspects here in that there appear to be two extra arguments supplied to the method's function
-``call-next-method`` and ``initargs``, neither of which appear in the list of specializers.
+definition: ``call-next-method`` and ``initargs``, neither of which appear in the list of specializers.

-``call-next-method`` is a thunk we can call to do the moral equivalent of calling ``super``.
-It's always provided so there's no need to have it in the specializers.
+* ``call-next-method`` is a thunk we can call to do the moral equivalent of calling ``super``.
+It's always provided to methods so there's no need to have it in the specializers.

-``initargs`` seems, to me, to be anomalous.
+* ``initargs`` seems, to me, to be anomalous.
 I think it should appear as a specializer where, as we don't know what it is and therefore can't give it a specializer, it will automatically be given ``<top>`` as a specializer.
 I've tacked those on as comments.

 .. code-block:: scheme